Slip and fall accidents according to UK law: Workspaces vs public

 • Public venues must keep walkways clear and well-lit

-Had a fall and not sure what to do next?
-That’s exactly why we’re here.
-At Claim Time Solicitors, we specialise in slip and fall accidents at work, it’s what we do day in, day out.
-We get how overwhelming it can feel after an injury, especially when you’re dealing with pain, paperwork, and lost pay all at once.
+If you’ve experienced a fall and are uncertain about what to do next, we’re here to help.
+At Claim Time Solicitors, we specialise in slip and fall accidents at work; it’s what we do day in, day out.

 Our expert team is friendly, straight-talking, and here to make things simple.
 We’ll guide you every step of the way, explain your rights, and fight to get you the compensation you deserve.
-And the best part, we work on a no-win, no-fee basis, so there’s zero risk in reaching out.
+The best part is that we operate on a No Win, No Fee basis, meaning there’s no risk when reaching out.
+You can also use our claim value estimator for an early indication of your potential compensation

 Ready to start your claim?